pyeventsourcing/eventsourcing/README.md

 Use the library's `Aggregate` base class and `@event` decorator to define an event-sourced aggregate.
 Derive your aggregate classes from the `Aggregate` base class.
-Use the `@event` decorator to define aggregate event classes that will be triggered when command methods are called.
 You can create a new aggregate instance by calling the aggregate class.
+Use the `@event` decorator to define aggregate event classes.
+Events will be triggered when decorated methods are called.

 ```python
 from eventsourcing.domain import Aggregate, event